malramsay64/Crystal_Melting/notebooks/00_crystal_detection.md

-So with these three algorithms it is likely worth tweaking the algorithms slightly from the defualt paramters in an effort to improve performance.
+So with these three algorithms it is likely worth tweaking the algorithms slightly from the default parameters in an effort to improve performance.
 It is also worth understanding which classes each of these algorithms is strongest at classifying.
 For this additional data we are going to be using a [confusion matrix](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html).